Clicky

 How To Cut The Fat Into The Flour

-The trickiest part of making any kind of flour and fat mixture is trying to cut the fat into the flour.
+The trickiest part of making any flour and fat mixture is cutting the fat into the flour.

 When doing it by hand, you can either use a fork or a specialized tool known as a flour cutter.
-You want to really mash the fat into the flour, way past the point where you think you’ve probably done enough, because the texture just won’t be right unless you get it really properly mixed in.
+You want to really mash the fat into the flour, way past the point where you think you’ve probably done enough because the texture won’t be right unless you get it properly mixed in.

-This is obviously a lot easier when using a food processor, so the only thing you need to keep in mind is whether or not you’ve pulsed it enough.
+This is obviously a lot easier when using a food processor, so the only thing you need to remember is whether you’ve pulsed it enough.

 The standard advice is to keep pulsing it until the mixture takes on the consistency of coarse sand.
-This means that the flour and butter have completely intermingled, and if you rub your hands through the mixture, it should slightly clump up while still being distinct globs of flour-covered fat.
+This means that the flour and butter have completely intermingled.
+If you rub your hands through the mixture, it should slightly clump up while still being distinct globs of flour-covered fat.

 homemade Bisquick in a glass jar